 Mark earned a Bachelor degree from the Indiana University Kelly School of Business, majoring in business analysis and marketing, and later earning a Doctor of Jurisprudence degree.

 Prior to joining Net Lease Capital Advisors, Mark knew Co-Founder Bruce MacDonald as climbing partner.
 The duo climbed Mt.
 McKinley in 1997, and have shared numerous summits across North America and the Alaska Range.
-Mark is also a three-time state champion in the sport of disc golf.
+Mark is also a three-time state champion in the sport of disc golf and a grandfather of four.

 In 2004, Mark married Johnna, a Massachusetts girl, yogi, and world class musician.
 They have a son, a daughter and a grandson.